stacigh/klipspringer/readme.txt

 == Screenshots ==

 1. Custom styled trigger button
 1. Use Klipspringer as a shopping cart!
-Works with WP Commerce
 1. Use Klispringer to display login information instead of redirecting to a login screen.